-24. Subject to paragraph 28:

-- (a) An entity shall account for a change in accounting policy resulting from the initial application of an MPSAS in accordance with the specific transitional provisions, if any, in that Standard; and - (b) When an entity changes an accounting policy upon initial application of an MPSAS that does not include specific transitional provisions applying to that change, or changes an accounting policy voluntarily, it shall apply the change retrospectively. - 25.
+- 24. Subject to paragraph 28: - (a) An entity shall account for a change in accounting policy resulting from the initial application of a MPSAS in accordance with the specific transitional provisions, if any, in that Standard; and - (b) When an entity changes an accounting policy upon initial application of a MPSAS that does not include specific transitional provisions applying to that change, or changes an accounting policy voluntarily, it shall apply the change retrospectively. - 25.
 For the purpose of this Standard, early application of a Standard is not a voluntary change in accounting policy. - 26.
-In the absence of an MPSAS that specifically applies to a transaction, other event, or condition, management may, in accordance with paragraph 14, apply an accounting policy from: - (a) The most recent pronouncements of other standard-setting bodies; and - (b) Accepted public or private sector practices;

-but only to the extent that these are consistent with paragraph 14.
-Examples of such pronouncements include pronouncements of the MASB, including the Conceptual Framework for Financial Reporting, MFRSs and IC Interpretations Issued by MASB, If, following an amendment of such a pronouncement, the entity chooses to change an accounting policy, that change is accounted for and disclosed as a voluntary change in accounting policy.
+In the absence of a MPSAS that specifically applies to a transaction, other event, or condition, management may, in accordance with paragraph 15, apply an accounting policy from: - (a) The most recent pronouncements of other standard-setting bodies; and but only to the extent that these are consistent with paragraph 15.
+Examples of such pronouncements include pronouncements of the MASB, including the Conceptual Framework for Financial Reporting, MFRSs and IC Interpretations Issued by MASB.
+If, following an amendment of such a pronouncement, the entity chooses to change an accounting policy, that change is accounted for and disclosed as a voluntary change in accounting policy.